Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Walk to town center: about 12–15 minutes (mostly flat)

-Known for its palm-lined promenades, Belle Époque villas, and historic old quarter climbing the hillside behind the harbor, Sanremo feels distinctly Italian while still sharing the relaxed Mediterranean rhythm of the French Riviera.
+Known for its palm-lined promenades, Belle Époque villas, and historic old quarter climbing the hillside behind the harbor, Sanremo is an easy dip into Italy from Nice.

-Once you arrive, walk toward the waterfront promenade or head uphill into La Pigna, Sanremo’s atmospheric medieval quarter filled with narrow passageways and quiet stair-stepped lanes that feel far removed from the Riviera resort towns just across the border.
+La Pigna is Sanremo’s atmospheric medieval quarter, filled with narrow passageways and quiet stair-stepped lanes that feel far removed from the hustle and bustle of Nice.

 Scenic Mountain Train Day Trip from Nice: The Train des Merveilles

-📍It’s very easy train trip to do on your own, but if you’re a photography buff or want a guide along with you, a guided walking photo tour and lunch in the village of your choice is an easy add on to your day.
+📍It’s an easy day trip to do on your own.
+But if you’re a photography buff or want a guide along with you, a guided walking photo tour and lunch in the village of your choice can add a little more context to your day trip.